-13. The Coroner may request assistance from you and it is HSE policy to assist wherever possible, while ensuring that the risk of prejudice to its investigations and any future criminal proceedings is minimised.
+13. The Coroner may request assistance from you and it is HSE policy to assist wherever HSE is investigating a work-related death while ensuring that the risk of prejudice to its investigations and any future criminal proceedings is minimised.
 You should, however, bear in mind that such assistance is incidental to, and not a part of, your function as an HSE inspector.
 The Coroners’ Society is aware that HSE has limited resources to meet its own responsibilities.
 The statutory responsibility for ascertaining the identity of the deceased and when, where and how they came by their death, remains with the Coroner.

 14. You should ensure that your investigation is restricted to the authority vested in you by HSWA.
 You should not expand or even restrict your own investigation under instruction from the Coroner, particularly (in the former case) if it may take you into areas where you do not have authority to investigate.
 To the extent that your investigation goes beyond health and safety issues, you will be acting beyond your powers and in breach of the law (‘ultra vires’).

 15. In 2001, HSE met with the (then) Coroners Unit of the Home Office and representatives of the Coroners’ Society to discuss how HSE could assist Coroners whilst ensuring that any risk of prejudice to its investigations and possible criminal proceedings is minimised.